TitaniumCoder477/kcs/README.md

 CONFIGURATION

 	This is a breakdown of the folders and files and what to do with them.

+	If you want to skip the custom configuration, just do the following:

+		chmod u+x kcs/deploy.sh
+		./kcs/deploy.sh

+	Or, follow the steps below (which are all included in the script above).

 	installation/
 	1. What: A handful of scripts and such